-- 18.(1) On the coming into force of this section- - (a) the functions of the Registrar under the Solicitors (Practising Certificates) Rules 2005 made under section 38 of the Supreme Court Act ("the existing Practising Certificate Rules") shall become functions of the LSRA; and - (b) the function of making rules with respect to practising certificates shall cease to be a function of rules of court and shall become a function of the LSRA as provided for in section 16(3A) and upon the making and commencement of such Rules, the existing Practising Certificate Rules shall be repealed. - (2) Rules made under paragraph (b) of subsection (1) may- - (a) revoke or vary the provisions of the existing Practising Certificate Rules; - (b) make transitional provisions consequential on any such revocation or variation.
+- 18.(1) On the coming into force of this section- - (a) the functions of the Registrar under the Solicitors (Practising Certificates) Rules 2005 made under section 38 of the Supreme Court Act ("the existing Practising Certificate Rules") shall become functions of the LSRA; and - (b) the function of making rules with respect to practising certificates shall cease to be a function of rules of court and shall become a function of the Chief Justice after consultation with the LSRA. - (2) Rules made under paragraph (b) of subsection (1) may- - (a) revoke or vary the provisions of the existing Practising Certificate Rules; - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

+(b) make transitional provisions consequential on any such revocation or variation.